Basic usage#

 '0301235ff5'

-I²C Initiator#
+I²C initiator#

 The i2c-initiator applet implements an I²C initiator, which facilitates a simple bus scan from the command line, using the on-board pull-up resistors.